yasiryagi/helpdesk/tokenomics/kpis/README.md

 The fiat pool, denominated in USD, will start at a set value, but will change continuously.

 ### Weekly Replinshment
 Every week, an amount of USD will be added to the pool, without changing the tJOY issuance.
-The size of this will be determined the week before.
+The size of this will be determined the week before by Jsgenesis.

 ### KPI Payouts
 Every week, a new set of KPIs (Key Performance Indicators) are announced.
-The period of which they are active and evaluated can wary, but will mostly follow a single `Council` term, starting at 1 week.
+The period over which they are active and evaluated can wary, but will mostly follow a single `Council` term, starting at 1 week.
 As outlined earlier, the purpose of the the KPI system is to incentivize the community, via the `Council`, to act in a responsible manner.
 The KPIs will initially focus on ensuring the network functionality, and maintain a good experience for users.
 However, the set of KPIs will soon grow in order to promote other desirable actions, both long and short term.
 These KPIs aim to be precise, so as to avoid confusion and room for interpretation in both objective and grading.
-A single KPI will come with a set of conditions, that determines what constitutes a success.
+A single KPI will come with a set of conditions that determines what constitutes a success.
 Details and examples can be found [here](kpis).

 KPIs are closely related to the new proposal system, so that the users can calculate the expected value of achieving individual KPIs, versus the anticipated (inflationary) cost of doing so.